-Let us see a lower bound on the size of a representation.
+Have you already seen a function like parity, what about n = 2?
+Let us see a lower bound on the size of a representation for the parity function.

 Exercise 12.
 What will be the minimum number of clauses needed to represent PARITY in DNF representation?